Baylor Law School

 Baylor Law School is the oldest law school in Texas.
 Baylor Law School is affiliated with Baylor University and located in Waco, Texas.
 The school has been accredited by the American Bar Association since 1931 and has been a member of the Association of American Law Schools since 1938.
 The program offers training in all facets of law, including theoretical analysis, practical application, legal writing, advocacy, professional responsibility, and negotiation and counseling skills.
-Baylor Law School has been nationally ranked a "top-tier" law school by various publications in recent years.

 History

 Established in 1857, Baylor Law School was the first law school in Texas and the second law school west of the Mississippi River.
 Law classes continued until 1883 when the school was discontinued.
 In 1920, the Board of Trustees reestablished the law school (called the Law Department at that time) under the direction of Dean Allen G. Flowers.
-The school was temporarily suspended from 1943–1946 as a result of World War II.
+The school was temporarily suspended from 1943 to 1946 as a result of World War II.

 Bradley J.B.
-Toben has served as Dean of the Law School since 1991.
-He is the longest serving dean in the nation among the 200 ABA accredited law schools.
+Toben served as Dean of the Law School from 1991 until 2023.
+At one time, Toben was the longest serving dean in the nation among the 200 ABA accredited law schools.
+On July 1, 2024, Jeremy Counseller began serving as Dean of the Law School after a nationwide search ended in his selection.
+An alumnus of Baylor Law School, Counseller returned as a professor in 2003 and taught civil procedure and evidence courses before becoming dean.